 Welcome to Lancaster University.
 As a new member of staff there is much you will want to know about the University and its facilities.
 We can't provide all that information on one web page but we have tried to identify some of the key areas and presented them in a simple "Frequently Asked Questions" format.
-An electronic copy of the induction/orientation handbook is also available here.

 - When is the University open?

 - How do I find my way around campus?

 - What bus services run from the University?